July 2, 2019

 In doing so, one can ask – are we really making the choices for ourselves?
 Or is the massive forms of conditioning shaping the path where we’ll go?
 For Sartre, the capability of human consciousness transcends all forms of social conditioning.
 Meaning, while other disciplines such as behaviorism may assert that we are mere products of the processes and forces around us, this notion of self-project by Sartre clearly counters such assumption.

-In doing so, we are essentially creating our “self”, as we now have unique features qualifying who we are.
+In doing so, we are essentially creating our “sense of self”, as we now have unique features qualifying who we are.
 With that, how can we improve ourselves then?
 How does spirituality help us in doing so?
 To answer these questions, we’ll explore five simple ways of how self-improvement and spirituality can aid you in your self-project.

 Knowing your Archetype